inveniosoftware/docs-invenio-rdm/docs/reference/oai_pmh.md

 The exposed metadata formats are validated against the [OpenAIRE Guidelines](http://guidelines.openaire.eu).

+## Manage sets

+You can manage OAI sets by using the administration panel.

+### Default sets

+*Introduced in InvenioRDM v11*

+The OpenAIRE OAI sets is included by default in InvenioRDM.

 ## Configuration

 #### OAI ID Prefix

 The prefix that will be applied to the generated OAI-PMH ids.
 Should be set to the domain of the repository (f.e. `inveniordm.docs.cern.ch`):

 ```python